sloppyjuicy/archive-components/README.md

 # Creating New Components (Hacking)

-If you want to create a new NGN web component, you should first post an issue or reach out to the NGN team to assure we'll accept it.
+If you want to create a new chassis- web component, you should first post an issue or reach out to the chassis- team to assure we'll accept it.
 We are absolutely interested in community contributions, but we also have a strict philosophy of keeping things simple.
 For example, we won't accept tags like `<my-whole-app>`, but we will consider small, reusable tags.

-When you're ready to start building a component, the easiest way is to clone this repository using `git clone https://github.com/ngnjs/chassis-components.git`.
+When you're ready to start building a component, the easiest way is to clone this repository using `git clone https://github.com/chassis-js/chassis-components.git`.
 We use [Node.js](http://nodejs.org) for our build process, so you'll need that installed.
 Then run `npm install` to install all of the dependencies.
 Finally, run `gulp create` or `npm run create` to launch the new component wizard.